I will show you how to create a marketing strategy for your Start-up business.

 That is also an opportunity for the start-up to copy the best practices and grow in areas where the other competitors show weak metrics.

-17. Social Media Marketing and Performance
+17. Social Media Marketing ROI

 In the social media channels there enough posting from the competition.
 Some are working with Facebook posts and relevant content to their solutions, one is publishing an article about how they succeeded in ranking number one on the App Store.